julianh2o/reflowster.com/reflowsterresources/manual.markdown

 <tt>stop</tt>
 (reflow) - Stops the reflow process

+In addition to accepting commands, Reflowster will, when running a reflow job and when in monitor mode will report temperature data via the serial interface.

 Checking and updating your Reflowster’s firmware version
 ========================================================
+In order to update your firmware, you will need to connect your Reflowster to a computer using a micro USB cable.
+Not to be confused with a mini USB cable, micro USB cables come with many modern smart phones and are available online and in many consumer electronics stores.

 The first step to updating your firmware is to verify the version of firmware you are running against the most recent version of the firmware available.

 Reflowster displays the firmware version as it starts up.
 You will see the segments in the LED display light up in a spiral pattern and then the version number will be displayed momentarily before you are greeted with the “Go” from the main menu.